 Once the family is confident in their understanding of the project, participation may begin.
 Each child participant will be administered several tests, including some that measure speech production and speech perception.
 We will collect saliva samples from all participating family members so that we can analyze DNA.
 In addition, each participating parent will be interviewed by a genetic counselor so that we may learn more about family history.
 Testing will require two visits to our lab (lasting about 2 hours each) for each child.
 Families who participate will receive compensation after completing all of the necessary interviews and testing.

 There are a variety of congenital and acquired neurological and neuromuscular impairments that can cause an inability to speak and require patients to use assistive communication devices.
-These conditions include cerebral palsy, autism, developmental apraxia of speech, traumatic brain injury, and spinal cord injury, among others.
+These conditions include cerebral palsy, autism, developmental apraxia of speech, traumatic brain injury and spinal cord injury, among others.
 Most affect children as well as adults.
 It is estimated that 8 to 12 individuals per 1000 in the general population experience communication impairments that require Assistive and Augmentative Communication (AAC).
 Census Bureau estimates from 1996 suggest that the number of children 15 years of age and younger with severe communication disabilities is more than half a million.
-The Therapeutic Services unit in the Alfred I. duPont Hospital for Children sees approximately 100 children who are AAC users each year, although this estimate includes children with computer-assisted writing needs.
-The lab ModelTalker speech synthesis system is intended to supply a natural-sounding and personalized voice for these and similar AAC users.
+The Therapeutic Services unit in the Nemours Children’s Hospital, Delaware sees approximately 100 children who are AAC users each year, although this estimate includes children with computer-assisted writing needs.
+The lab's ModelTalker speech synthesis system is intended to supply a natural-sounding and personalized voice for these and similar AAC users.

-The ModelTalker speech synthesis system is a state of the art speech synthesizer that was specifically designed to meet the needs and interests of AAC users.
-The system, developed in our lab over the past several years, is capable of providing a personalized voice with recorded natural speech quality for selected utterances and high quality, unrestricted text to speech synthesis in the same "voice" for novel utterances.
-The ModelTalker system presently works with augmentative communication tools such as the Prentke-Romich Wivik program, and in the course of the project, will be extended to work with emerging computer based AAC devices as a "plug compatable" synthesizer to provide augmented communicators with the alternative of using their own personalized voice in their AAC device.
+The ModelTalker speech synthesis system is a state-of-the-art speech synthesizer that was specifically designed to meet the needs and interests of AAC users.
+The system, developed in our lab over the past several years, is capable of providing a personalized voice with recorded natural speech quality for selected utterances and high-quality, unrestricted text-to-speech synthesis in the same "voice" for novel utterances.
+The ModelTalker system presently works with augmentative communication tools such as the Prentke-Romich Wivik program, and in the course of the project, will be extended to work with emerging computer-based AAC devices as a "plug compatible" synthesizer to provide augmented communicators with the alternative of using their own personalized voice in their AAC device.

 Each week, the hospital receives about five new referrals for speech and language evaluation.
 There is a significant wait before these children can be scheduled for a clinical assessment.
 If speech therapy is recommended, there may be an additional wait to begin therapy.
 Clearly, there is a substantial population of children who need speech therapeutic services.
 Better access to speech therapeutic services would benefit the hospital and its patients.
 Computer-based tools would facilitate the process of assessing speech and delivering speech therapy.